Top 10 Best Cell Phone Services

 Verizon Wireless is without a doubt the best.
 I started with AT&T and had decent coverage with them.
 This was quite a while ago.
 Then, AT&T got out of the business where I lived, forcing me to change.
 I went to Sprint and still had decent coverage.
 Then I moved.

 Yes, I pay more for Verizon than many of the other carriers, but the quality of service and equipment is second to none.
-I recommend Verizon Wireless to anyone who needs good, dependable, and quality service and equipment with excellent customer service.
+I recommend Verizon Wireless to anyone who needs good, dependable, quality service and equipment with excellent customer service.

 I have had AT&T for 10 years.
 Customer service in the stores is top-notch.
 They always go above and beyond to help the few times I've had issues (and they were hardware).
 I've been grandfathered into all the unlimited plan rates for years, and every time I go to upgrade my phone, the guys at the store are great about making sure nothing on my plan changes so that my grandfathered status is not messed with - despite AT&T corporate, who they have called for assistance in activating my phone, saying they couldn't do that.
-So, AT&T HQ's customer service is eh, but the storefront guys rock.
-Call quality is great.
-I get full bars most everywhere I travel, and I travel a lot.
-Even in little middle-of-nowhere towns, I get full 4G.
-Love it.

 The Galaxy phone is 10 times better, and there are no more dropped calls.
 Plus, I don't have to wait for half an hour for AT&T customer service to answer my calls.